 - Select Show Duplicate Items.

-iTunes will show you a list of duplicates.
+iTunes or Music will show you a list of duplicates.
 Examine the list and remove the duplicates.
-Unfortunately, for all other types of duplicate files you have to look through each folder individually.
+Unfortunately, to search for different types of duplicate files, you need to browse each folder in iTunes or open Music or Apple TV individually.
 That could take hours.
 But don’t panic, there is a solution.
 We will now discuss another way to find duplicates.
 We are sure you will find this useful.

-Duplicate File Remover Pro is a great help when you need to get rid of duplicates on your Mac.
+Duplicate File Finder is a great help when you need to get rid of duplicates on your Mac.

-- Download Duplicate File Remover Pro from the App Store.
+- Download Duplicate File Finder from the App Store.

 - Launch the application.